 Emergencies such as tornadoes can change lives in an instant.
 While you cannot prevent tornadoes, thunderstorms and blizzards, you can take action in advance to reduce the impact of these potential disasters.
 Your chances of survival and recovery increase dramatically if you plan ahead for all types of disasters.

-Clouds and sun
+Times of clouds and sun

-Mostly sunny and cold
+Mostly cloudy and colder